FoNE: Precise Single-Token Number Embeddings via Fourier Features: Discussion

+\textit{\textbf{Q1:}} \textbf{Why not use regression loss instead of classification loss, which minimizes RMSE and can yield smaller prediction errors \citep{zausinger2024regress}.} The key limitation is that regression produces continuous values, making it impossible to integrate number-related tasks with general language modeling.
+For example, when predicting the year ``1997'', regression may output ``1996.9999'', which is acceptable under regression metrics but unusable in sequence generation or token-based reasoning.
+In contrast, FoNE retains a classification-based loss, so it does not require explicitly identifying which numbers are used for arithmetic.
+This ensures seamless compatibility with standard LLM training while still delivering accurate numerical representations.

+\textit{\textbf{Q2:}} \textbf{Why does FoNE outperform other number embedding methods?} Note that since FoNE uses the ratio between entries to represent numbers as shown in Lemma \ref{lem:fne_numeracy}, it is unaffected by layer normalization and RMS normalization (Lemma \ref{lem:fne_preserve_numeracy_layer_norm}), in contrast to xVal \citep{golkar2023xval}, which uses the magnitudes of entries.
+Other approaches, such as DICE \citep{sundararaman2020methods} and SALSA \citep{stevens2024salsa}, map numbers onto a single unit circle, which can limit their capacity to distinguish between different magnitudes effectively.
+FoNE, by leveraging multiple sinusoidal components, captures both the magnitude and periodicity of numbers more precisely.
+This comprehensive representation enables FoNE to achieve higher accuracy and generalization in number-related tasks.

-As shown in \citet{zhou2024pre} and Figure \ref{fig:embedding_fourier_models}, pre-trained LLMs trained on diverse datasets and strategies consistently learn nearly identical key frequency components.
+\textit{\textbf{Q3:}} \textbf{Why do we choose components with periods that are multiples of $10$, i.e., $10, 100, 1000 \cdots$?} As shown in \citet{zhou2024pre} and Figure \ref{fig:embedding_fourier_models}, pre-trained LLMs trained on diverse datasets and strategies consistently learn nearly identical key frequency components.
 These components have periods of $10$ and its divisors, such as $2$ and $5$.
 Since $\bmod 10$ can already represent a single digit, we believe that $\bmod 2$ and $\bmod 5$ contribute to enhancing robustness.
 Models trained on real-world text data—where numbers are almost always expressed in decimal—commonly learn frequency components that correspond to \(\bmod 10\).
-We could, in principle, choose different bases (such as 2, 16, etc.), and if the training data contained enough examples in those representations, the model might well learn those frequencies too.
-However, most large language models primarily encounter numbers in base 10.
+In principle, we could choose alternative bases (such as 5, 16, etc.) to help the model better learn arithmetic in those bases, as demonstrated in Table~\ref{tab:base5_alignment}.
+However, since most large language models primarily encounter numbers in base 10, and our results show that base-10 FoNE already performs well on arithmetic tasks in other bases (Table~\ref{tab:base_selection_accuracy}), we adopt base 10 as the default. {Additional experiments validating this choice are provided in Appendix~\ref{app:class}.}

 \ifdefined\isarxiv

 \else

 \fi